-For the exact Klein--Gordon operator, a proof of this claim can be found in \cite[\S7.2]{HormanderNL}.
-The proof there, which utilizes the global Fourier transform to produce the solution to the IVP in terms of oscillatory integrals whose asymptotics can be extracted via the method of stationary phase, does not generalize to the case when the PDE has variable coefficients.
-As is well-known, the Parenti-Shubin-Melrose sc-calculus \cite{MelroseSC}\cite{VasyGrenoble} straightforwardly allows us to estimate the solution to the IVP in weighted $L^2$-based Sobolev spaces, even in the variable coefficient case.
+For the exact Klein--Gordon operator, a proof of essentially this result can be found in \cite[\S7.2]{HormanderNL}.
+The proof there utilizes the global Fourier transform to produce the solution of the IVP in terms of oscillatory integrals whose asymptotics can be extracted via the method of stationary phase.
+Hence, it does not generalize to the case when the PDE has variable coefficients.
+As is by now well-known, the Parenti--Shubin--Melrose sc-calculus \cite{MelroseSC}\cite{VasyGrenoble} straightforwardly allows us to estimate the solution to the IVP in weighted $L^2$-based Sobolev spaces, including the variable coefficient case.
 The basic estimates are discussed in \cite{VasyGrenoble, VasyKG}, and standard modifications using module regularity \cite{HassellMelroseVasy, HassellETAL, HassellNL} allow one to establish asymptotic expansions (cf.\ \cite{MelroseSC}) away from \emph{null infinity},